-20. Party it up with concerts, trivia and more at CA Craft Beer Week July 15-24
+22. Party it up with concerts, trivia and more at CA Craft Beer Week

 Heads up, beer fans!
-California Craft Beer Week (CCBW) is set to take over hundreds of tap rooms and breweries from July 15-24.
+California Craft Beer Week (CCBW) is set to take over hundreds of tap rooms and breweries from July 21-30, 2023.
 The Bay Area is coming out in full force with plenty of fun and interesting activities, specials, and events.
 This is your chance to support local breweries and enjoy the best beers California has to offer.

-22. Don’t miss out on free performances and community programs at the Yerba Buena Gardens Festival
+26. Don’t miss out on free performances and community programs at the Yerba Buena Gardens Festival

 Yerba Buena Gardens Festival is now hosting fantastic free programming multiple days a week, and their upcoming schedule is worth putting on your calendar.
 The independent nonprofit organization is dedicated to presenting accessible cultural events during 6 months of the year, including world-class music, theater, dance, and more.

-23. Look for giant water lilies in bloom this summer at the Conservatory of Flowers
+27. Look for giant water lilies in bloom this summer at the Conservatory of Flowers

 These enormous water lilies are a prominent fixture in the San Francisco Conservatory of Flowers‘ Aquatic Plants Gallery.
 These impressive plants produce massive white and pink flowers that typically stick around for just 2 days.
 The gigantic leaves float on top of the water, growing to be between 4 and 6 feet across!

-27. 8 wonderful SF museums and gardens offering free admission days
+28. 11 wonderful SF museums and gardens offering free admission days

 We love San Francisco for its vibrant culture, history, and resources, but it’s no secret that living here costs a pretty penny.
-Whether you’re a college student on a budget, or a bargain hunter wanting to see the sights, this list will certainly help you get started
+Whether you’re a college student on a budget, or a bargain hunter wanting to see the sights, this list will certainly help you get started.

 If you’re a California native lucky enough to live on the coast, then you know that tide pooling is an awesome way to enjoy the beach.
 We’ve put together a list of great tide pools to visit around the Bay Area, so put on your best waterproof shoes and get ready to explore.
 Tidepooling is a fun activity for kids and adults alike, but remember: you’re a guest in these critters’ habitat, so try not to disturb whatever you find and always watch your step.
 Be sure to visit at low tide, and watch out for sneaker waves.